filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

 In this section, you will grant datacap to a client from a notary.

 {{< alert >}}
-<u>Remember</u>: These steps won't work if you don't have a local network with Fil+ and noteries added on the network.
+<u>Remember</u>: These steps won't work if you don't have a local network with Fil+ and notaries added on the network.
 {{< /alert >}}

-1. Grant datacap from `<notary-1>` to a <client-address>, and specify the amount of bytes in datacap you want to give the client.
+1. Grant datacap from `<notary-1>` to a client, and specify the amount of bytes in datacap you want to give the client.

 ```shell
 lotus filplus grant-datacap --from=<notary-1> <client-address> <bytes>